timlau/yumex-dnf-old/docs/faq.rst

 Yum Extender crashed and when you start it again, you get a dialog with the **Yum Extender is already running** message

 .. image:: img/error-running.png

+If you press **No** then the already running Yum Extender window will be shown.
+If you press **Yes** then the already running Yum Extender window will closed, if possible.

 Yum Extender uses 2 background dbus services, a notification icon service (look for a shield icon in you notification area) and DnfSystem services that is doing all the dnf related actions.
 If the gui is crashing, it might not be able to do a clean shutdown of these services.